-How to Become a Minnesota School Counselor
+How to Become a School Counselor in Minnesota

 Becoming a School Counselor in Minnesota

-In Minnesota, local school districts – generally called “Independent School Districts” – are overseen by the Minnesota Department of Education (MDE), but maintain a fair amount of autonomy when it comes to designing curricula.
-Still, the MDE has established a set of academic standards, which are updated every ten years.
+In Minnesota, local school districts — generally called Independent School Districts — are overseen by the Minnesota Department of Education (MDE), which sets academic standards updated every ten years.
+Counselors work within that framework but serve a role the state has increasingly formalized in recent years.

-• Working with students on goal setting and planning in school
+• Working with students on goal setting and planning

 I’m a High School Graduate…